mohammedaslam19/Data-Extraction-Using-DeepSeek-OCR-AND-AGNO-based-AI-agent-/README.md

 5. Run the OCR cell to generate raw text output.
 6. Run the AGNO agent cell to parse structured fields from the OCR output.

-## Contact
-Maintainer: mohammedaslam19 (update with preferred contact email or link)